hzqst/MetaHookSv/Renderer.md

 }
 ```

-The following files will be used to replace basetexture if exists:
+The following files will be used if exists:

 `(game_directory)\normal_texture.dds`